prabhuramachandran/automan-scipy2024/abstract.md

 tools in various capacities for many years.
 Prabhu is also the main author of automan which he wrote to save himself from dealing with the drudgery of management of hundreds of simulation results for one of his papers.
-Prabhu also gave a talk on automan at SciPy 2022 which you can see here (https://www.youtube.com/watch?v=zvBotV6r9AY).
+Prabhu also gave a talk on automan at SciPy 2022 titled "The (Surprising) Road to
+Reproducibility: Automation!" which you can see here (https://www.youtube.com/watch?v=zvBotV6r9AY).